void-linux/void-packages/Manual.md

 - `nodebug` If enabled -dbg packages won't be generated even if `XBPS_DEBUG_PKGS` is set.

-- `conf_files` A list of configuration files the binary package owns; this expects full paths, and multiple entries can be separated by blanks, i.e:
+- `conf_files` A list of configuration files the binary package owns; this expects full paths, wildcards will be extended, and multiple entries can be separated by blanks i.e:
-`conf_files="/etc/foo.conf /etc/foo2.conf"`.
+`conf_files="/etc/foo.conf /etc/foo2.conf /etc/foo/*.conf"`.

 - `noarch` If set, the binary package is not architecture specific and can be shared by all supported architectures.